 Thomas came to Penn from Athens, Greece, where he held a research assistantship in the Library and Archive of the British School at Athens.
 He holds a Master’s degree from the University of Oxford and a first-class Bachelor’s degree from the University of Bristol, where he received the Arnaldo Momigliano Prize for the best undergraduate performance in Ancient History.
 Outside of history, Thomas has interests in matters of government, especially foreign policy.
 To that end, he engages with the Eastern Mediterranean as a region of continued strategic importance in the present day.

-Supervisors: Prof. Warren Breckman, Prof. Sophia Rosenfeld.
+Supervisors: Prof. Warren Breckman, Prof. Beth Wenger.

 M.St., Classical Archaeology, University of Oxford